Leopard Gecko Food Pyramid

 The calcium recommendations for gut loading are based on the Finke (2003) study that recommends 3-9% elemental calcium in a gut loading diet, depending on the insect species.
 Calcium carbonate (the most common calcium supplement) is 40% elemental calcium, thus 20% calcium supplement is needed in the diet.
 This recommendation is also backed up by Finke et al. (2005), which showed that 15% calcium carbonate supplementation to the gut loading diet increased the calcium content of small crickets from 0.2% to 1.1% calcium.
 Considering that the 20% calcium supplement amount is by weight, it actually won't appear to be as much calcium as you would expect.
 It is highly recommended you weigh out the ingredients in your gut loading diet.

-For leopard geckos be sure that you have dietary vitamin D supplementation.
+For leopard geckos be sure that you have dietary vitamin D supplementation or provide UVB lighting.
 Dietary vitamin D3 supplementation can be dusted directly on insects and fed in the gut load diet.
 Without vitamin D, leopard geckos cannot process the calcium they are eating.

 -Vitamin/Mineral Supplement (10% of gut loading diet):